5 Common Drum Grooves Every Drummer Should Learn

 2. 16th Note Groove

-To perform this groove and hit the 16th notes, you'll have to double up your notes on your hi-hat compared to the four on the floor groove.
+To achieve those crisp 16th notes, you'll need to double your strokes on the hi-hat compared to the more straightforward 'four on the floor' groove.

 3. Half-Time Shuffle

 The half-time shuffle is an iconic drum beat, a staple in many of your favorite songs across various genres.